anovos/anovos-docs/docs/using-anovos/config_file.md

 Group of functions to generate latent features to reduce the dimensionality of the input dataset.

-**🚧 TODO: Please clarify and provide an example for the following:**
-Users should use only one function at a time and section of other function should be commented like if user want to use PCA method then all Section of AutoEncoder method should be commented.

 #### `PCA_latentFeatures`

 🔎 _Corresponds to [`transformers.PCA_latentFeatures`](../api/data_transformer/transformers.md#anovos.data_transformer.transformers.PCA_latentFeatures)_